Skip to article frontmatterSkip to article content

 }

-Challenge: Implement Iterative Deepening
+Challenge: Iterative Deepening for Real-Time Decision Support

-def iterative_deepening_minimax(game, time_limit=5.0):
+def iterative_deepening_decision(initial_state, decision_fn, time_limit=5.0):

 """

-CHALLENGE: Implement iterative deepening Minimax
+CHALLENGE: Implement iterative deepening for time-constrained domains.

 """